drduh/macOS-Security-and-Privacy-Guide/README.md

 Make sure to avoid setting personal networks to hidden and set the security mode to WPA3 or the highest your router supports.
 Follow Apple's [guidance](https://support.apple.com/en-us/102766) on how to set up your home Wi-Fi network to be as secure as possible.

 You can set your Mac to have a different, [random MAC address](https://support.apple.com/en-gb/guide/mac-help/mchlb1cb3eb4/mac) for each network that rotates over time.
-This is indended to reduce tracking across networks and on the same network over time.
+This is intended to reduce tracking across networks and on the same network over time.

 # SSH